AllskyTeam/allsky/README.md

 ## Share your sky

-If you built an allsky camera, please send me a message and I'll add you to the [map](http://www.thomasjacquin.com/allsky-map).
+If you've built an allsky camera, please send me a message and I'll add you to the [map](http://www.thomasjacquin.com/allsky-map).

 ![](http://www.thomasjacquin.com/allsky-map/screenshots/allsky-map-with-pins.jpg)